tearflake/sexpression/README.md

-# sexpression v1.0.1
+# sexpression v1.0.2

-## about s-expressions

-S-expressions (Symbolic Expressions) are a fundamental concept in computer science and programming language theory.
-S-expressions are a simple, yet powerful notation for representing nested list data structures and code in a parenthesized form.
-They are commonly associated with the Lisp family of programming languages, where they serve both as a way to represent code and data uniformly.

-The general form of an S-expression is either:

-- An atom (e.g., `atom`), or
-- A list of S-expressions (e.g., `(expr1 expr2 expr3)`).

-Lists can be nested, allowing for the representation of complex hierarchical structures.
-For example:

-`(eq (pow x 2) (mul x x))`

-This S-expression depicts equality between square and multiplication.

-One of the most distinctive features of S-expressions is their uniform representation of code and data.
-Where S-expressions are supported, code itself is written as S-expression, which means that programs can easily manipulate other programs as data, enabling powerful metaprogramming capabilities.
-S-expressions are a versatile and uniform notation for representing both code and data in a nested, list-based structure.
+S-expression language is a formal language for representing data and code. *Sexpression* project is an implementation of s-expression language.

 ## project specifics

-This package contains a modernized version of s-expression parser for Javascript.
+This package contains a version of s-expression parser written in Javascript.
 Beside ordinary s-expression support, it features peculiar style comments, Unicode strings, and indent sensitive multi-line strings.
-Other than explaining all the specific of this package, we expose all its features in the example:
+In short, we expose all of its features in the following example:

 ```
 ///